cly20/ml_ai_diversity/README.md

 # Credits

-ESPRC-funded project led by Dr Alice King.
+Part of an ESPRC-funded project led by Dr Alice King at the University of Sussex.

-Caley Yardley (role tbc)
-Eva Sabater Andres (role tbc)
-Lauren McMahon (role tbc)
+Caley Yardley, lead developer
+Eva Sabater-Andres, content developer (Neural Networks) Lauren McMahon, content developer (AI ethics)

 A University of Sussex project.